C2SM/ETHIOPIA/examples/README.rst

     wcflow files/config/example_config.yaml

-It is important to execute it from the examples folder as the path are hardcoded.
+It is important to execute it from the examples folder as the relative paths are hardcoded.